Cypressxyx/Fitness-Video-IOS-App/README.md

-The full project can be found at https://github.com/ryanpetit/Fitnessapp The project is in collbaration with Chase King, Ryan Petitie, Adnre Kuplin.
+The full project can be found at https://github.com/ryanpetit/Fitnessapp The project is in collbaration with Chase King, Ryan Petitie,and Andre Kuplin.